rclark/cdktf-constructs/readme.md

 ## Goal

 Build a few composable CDKTF constructs that could help an application developer get an AWS Lambda function off the ground.
-Ultimately, the CDK script is at [main.ts](./main.ts).
+Ultimately, an example CDK script that a developer would put together using these constructs is at [main.ts](./main.ts).

 ## Bootstrapping